 4. Don’t Treat Your Bartender Like a Stripper

 Whatever you do, no matter how busy the bar may be, DO NOT WAVE YOUR MONEY IN THE AIR.
 DO NOT SNAP YOUR FINGERS.
 DO NOT WAVE.
 When dealing with a busy bar, you slightly lean on the bar, hold your money in a calm, still manner to indicate that you wish to purchase a drink, make eye contact with the server, and wait.
 You are not special.
 You chose to go to a crowded bar to get a drink.
 The bartenders are running around non-stop, doing the best they can to serve everyone in a timely manner.
 If you want to be served faster than others, see points 1, 2, and 3.

 5. Avoid the Elaborate Cocktails

-Nothing, and I mean nothing, is more irritating than bartending, running around without a break for hours, while dozens of people try to flag you down for drinks, only to have some inconsiderate idiot order the “Tantric Sex at Sunset while eating a Watermelon on the beach, with a lime” while there ten others waiting to get a drink.
-In a crowded bar, you will order beer, shots, or a simple, two-component mixed drink like a Jamo-ging, Vodka tonic, rum & coke, etc. If you order a complicated drink that takes the bartender several minutes to make, not only will you piss the bartender off and put them further behind, you will ensure that everyone else waiting for a drink has to wait even longer.
+Nothing, and I mean nothing, is more irritating than bartending, running around without a break for hours, while dozens of people try to flag you down for drinks, only to have some inconsiderate person order the “Tantric Sex at Sunset while eating a Watermelon on the beach, with a lime” while there ten others waiting to get a drink.
+In a crowded bar, you will order beer, shots, or a simple, two-component mixed drink like a Jamo-ging, Vodka tonic, rum & coke, etc. If you order a complicated drink that takes the bartender several minutes to make, not only will you annoy the bartender and put them further behind, you will ensure that everyone else waiting for a drink has to wait even longer.